MeowingDavis/blank_deno_blog/posts/post9.md

     source.buffer = buffer;
-    source.connect(gainNode); // connect the source to the gain node gainNode.connect(audio_context.destination); // connect the gain node to the destination gainNode.gain.value = 0.09; //setting gain to 0.2 maybe it could be louder but 0.1 seemed good while testing source.start(0);
+    source.connect(gainNode); // connect the source to the gain node gainNode.connect(audio_context.destination); // connect the gain node to the destination gainNode.gain.value = 0.09; //setting gain to 0.9
+    source.start(0);
     source.loop = true; //loop audio so you can stare for longer \/O_O\/ });

-  // Add an event listener for the "beforeunload" event (I did this in an attempt to stop the audio clipping when exiting the window or refreshing, I dont think it works) window.addEventListener("beforeunload", () => {
+  // Add an event listener for the "beforeunload" event (I did this in an attempt to stop the audio clipping when exiting the window or refreshing, I dont think it works)
+  // audio_context.close() should be executed after the audio is done playing, not on window refresh/exit. but \/O_o\/ window.addEventListener("beforeunload", () => {
     audio_context.close();
   });